lurbh/TechNexus-Frontend/README.md

 ## 3. State Management:

 Context API: Used for managing global state such as user authentication status and shopping cart contents.
-Reducer: Implements actions and reducers for updating global state.

 ## 4. Routing: